copernicus-mogley/zkav.club/README.md

 Our mission is to share and preserve the valuable information presented and discussed at conferences, meetups and camps — aiming to provide access to this previously exclusive knowledge to the entire world.

-In addition to livestreaming and recording, we invite curious individuals to learn alongside us, sharing our production skills and insights.

-We don’t just document events — we engage with communities to foster a global network of empowered creators who help grow our collective impact and amplify our individual voices.
+We don’t just document and livestream events — we invite curious individuals to learn alongside us.
+We engage with communities, sharing our production skills and insights, to foster a global network of empowered creators who help grow our collective impact and amplify our individual voices.